Fire Safety Guidelines for Retail

 Publish Date - February 2, 2024

+Retail fire safety is an important factor to consider as a owner to ensure you comply with health and safety legislation and keep both your customers and employees safe.
 Churches Fire & Security works with companies of all shapes, sizes and industries all over the UK to protect staff, visitors and assets from the risk of fire.
 We partner with retailers to ensure that fire safety is addressed to the highest standards, implementing a proactive approach to compliance to ensure that risks are minimised.

 Fire risk assessments in retail